 Ground Fluor Pharmaceuticals, a spinout from the Univ. of Nebraska–Lincoln, has developed new fluorination chemistry that permits a wide range of radiotracers with sufficient activity and purity to meet diverse clinical needs to be made with automated commercial radio-synthesis equipment.
 Ground Fluor Pharmaceuticals’ innovation, a proprietary method called Swift Iodonium Fluorine Tagging (SWIFT), is based on the work of Stephen DiMagno at the Univ. of Nebraska–Lincoln.
-Download & Read This ArticleCopyright Permissions: Would you like to reuse content from CEP Magazine?
-It’s easy to request permission to reuse content.
-Simply click here to connect instantly to licensing services, where you can choose from a list of options regarding how you would like to reuse the desired content and complete the transaction.